thewillhuang/mario/Readme.md

-An Apex Lambda function built using https://github.com/lambci/lambci, running native phantomjs taking html css and returns base64 strings from generated files.
+An Apex Lambda function built using https://github.com/lambci/lambci, running native phantom js taking html css and returns an AWS s3 url link for the user to download the files.

 Install NPM dependencies: